Analysis | If there is any real evidence of fraud, Mr. President, it’s time to put up

 In the weeks since the election, we've seen a number of similar assertions, claims that because there may have been a route for people to submit a fraudulent ballot that they did so without detection at massive scale.
 The Trump campaign is claiming, at times explicitly, that there was a massive fraudulent scheme successfully leveraging loopholes to throw the election just enough in Biden's direction in just enough places.

-To go back to the preceding analogy: that most Americans have screwdrivers which could be used to steal cars is also not evidence of a widespread conspiracy to undermine the system of car ownership in the United States.
+To go back to the preceding analogy: that most Americans have screwdrivers that could be used to steal cars is also not evidence of a widespread conspiracy to undermine the system of car ownership in the United States.

-• That includes allegations about voting machines changing votes without evidence that this occurred.
-A specific example of the preceding point is the claim from Trump's former attorney Sidney Powell that vote totals could have been changed on electronic voting machines.
-There's no evidence that this happened — and even claims that it could technically have been done isn't evidence that it did.
-(The company being targeted by Powell et al says that its machines can't do that anyway.)
+• The above includes allegations about voting machines changing votes without evidence that this occurred.
+A specific example of the preceding point is the claim from Trump’s former attorney Sidney Powell that vote totals could have been changed on electronic voting machines.
+There’s no evidence that this happened — and even claims that it could technically have been done aren’t evidence that it was.
+(The company being targeted by Powell et al. says that its machines can’t do that anyway.)

 To use a non-technological example, it's possible to throw out every Trump ballot before it can be counted.
 That doesn't mean that any were, particularly in the absence of any evidence that they were.